metal3-io/ironic-standalone-operator/README.md

 ### More detailed example

 In this example, a MariaDB database is used instead of SQLite, and a provisioning network is configured.

 You will need to generate your TLS certificates with one more `subjectAltName` in the format `<database name>-database.<namespace>.svc` (in this example, `ironic-database.test.svc`).
+If you want to include the domain, you need to pass the `CLUSTER_DOMAIN` environment variable to the operator.
+For example, `CLUSTER_DOMAIN=cluster.local` will result in `ironic-database.test.svc.cluster.local` used by Ironic to access the database.

 Then another resource needs to be created for the database itself:

 ```yaml